Best cellular trail cameras of 2022

 • Can take a few minutes for photos to arrive on your phone

 From a small American company, Yellowstone.ai 4G LTE offers an impressively reliable trail camera.
 When you’re buying outdoor gear, a rugged build is usually front and foremost in your priorities.
-The Yellowstone camera offers IP66 waterproofing that protects it from rain, snow, and dust, while also extinguishing itself with a wider than average operating temperature between -13 degrees and 140 degrees Fahrenheit.
+The Yellowstone camera offers IP66 waterproofing that protects it from rain, snow, and , while also extinguishing itself with a wider than average operating temperature between -13 degrees and 140 degrees Fahrenheit.
 That means that Yellowstone should be ready for most climates within the continental US.

 The company’s customer service stands out from its competition.
 For whatever reason, trail camera manufacturers are not known for good customer service.
 However, Yellowstone does a better-than-average job at this.

 As an actual camera Yellowstone does a good job for day photography.
 Its camera is responsive and decently detailed, though it falls behind some at crisp nighttime photography, often yielding somewhat blurry shots at night.
-If is a priority for you, you may wish to look elsewhere, otherwise Yellowstone is an excellent trail camera.
+If night photography is a priority for you, you may wish to look elsewhere, otherwise Yellowstone is an excellent trail camera.

 Best App: Moultrie Mobile Delta Base